sontruongces/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

-Use `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest` and `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderInstanceSettings` instead of `getDDMDataProviderContextContributors` to get the data you need.
+Use `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest` and
+`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderInstanceSettings` instead of `getDDMDataProviderContextContributors` to get the data you need.

 #### Why was this change made?

-All data provided by the `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContext` class can be found on the classes `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest` and
+All data provided by the `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContext` class can be found in the classes `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest` and `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderInstanceSettings`.
-`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderInstanceSettings`, consequently, there is no more need to use the classes `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContext` and
+The classes
+`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContext` and
+`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContextContributor`
+are therefore no longer required.
+Note that
+`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContextContributor`
-`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContextContributor`.
-By the way, the last class was removed on 7.2.
+was removed in Liferay Portal 7.2.

 ---------------------------------------

-### Removed Inner Class on DDMExpressionException
+### Removed Inner Class in DDMExpressionException
 - **Date:** 2020-Jul-14
 - **JIRA Ticket:** [LPS-81609](https://issues.liferay.com/browse/LPS-81609)

 #### What changed?

 The public inner class `com.liferay.dynamic.data.mapping.expression.DDMExpressionException.FunctionNotAllowed` was removed from the class `com.liferay.dynamic.data.mapping.expression.DDMExpressionException`.

 #### Who is affected?

-This affects anyone who used the removed method.
+This affects anyone who used the removed inner class.

 #### How should I update my code?

 Use the inner class `com.liferay.dynamic.data.mapping.expression.DDMExpressionException.FunctionNotDefined` instead.

 #### Why was this change made?